Kingxukai/linux/Documentation/filesystems/resctrl.rst

 		groups can be created.

 "mon_features":
-		Lists the monitoring events if
+		Lists the woke monitoring events if
-		monitoring is enabled for the resource.
+		monitoring is enabled for the woke resource.
 		Example::

 			# cat /sys/fs/resctrl/info/L3_MON/mon_features